peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message AddHeader(
         System.Collections.Generic.KeyValuePair header);

-Adds a header field to the end of the message's header.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

-<b>Parameters:</b>

- * <i>header</i>: A KeyValuePair object.
-The key is the name of the header field, such as "From" or "Content-ID".
-The value is the header field's value.

-<b>Returns:</b>

-This instance.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The key or value of <i>header</i>
- is null.

- * System.ArgumentException:
-The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.

 ### Generate

     public string Generate();

-Generates this message's data in text form.The generated message will have only Basic Latin code points (U + 0000 to U + 007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).
+Generates this message's data in text form.The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

 The following applies to the From, To, Cc, and Bcc header fields.
 If the header field exists, but has an invalid syntax or has no addresses, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid`  as the address (a `.invalid`  address is a reserved address that can never belong to anyone).
 The generated message should always have a From header field.